bjornbytes/lovr.org/docs/Model.md

 ===

 A Model is a drawable object loaded from a 3D file format.
-The supported formats are `obj`, `fbx`, and `dae` (COLLADA)..
-Models will use normals and texture coordinates, if provided.
+The supported formats are `obj`, `fbx`, `dae` (COLLADA), and `gltf`.
+Loading a Model will load its normals, texture coordinates, vertex colors, referenced materials, and animations.

 <table>
 <tr>